noraracht/CONSULT/README.md

 ```

 ###### Output:
 Replace "$DBNAME" above with your preferred database name.
-Reference library will be created in the same directory where script is run.
-If this working directory already contains a database with the same name software will throw an exception.
+Reference library will be created in the same directory where the script is run.
+If this working directory already contains a database with the same name, the software will throw an exception.
 This feature is included to prevent existing databases from being overwritten.

  ### Query search
 To query a set of sequences against reference use the CONSULT command: